IBM/event-streams/_11.2/04-security/01-managing-access.md

 * For SCRAM credentials, two tabs are displayed: **Username and password** and **Basic Authentication**.
 The SCRAM username and password combination is used by Kafka applications, while the Basic Authentication credential is for use as an HTTP authorization header.
 * For TLS credentials, a download button is displayed, providing a zip archive with the required certificates and keys.

 A `KafkaUser` will be created with the entered credential name.

-The cluster truststore is not part of the above credentials ZIP file archive.
-This certificate is required for all external connections, and is available to download from the **Cluster connection** panel under the **Certificates** heading within the {{site.data.reuse.openshift_short}} UI, or by running the command `kubectl es certificates`.
+The cluster truststore is not part of the above credentials zip archive.
+This certificate is required for all external connections and is available to download from the **Cluster connection** panel under the **Certificates** heading.
 Upon downloading the PKCS12 certificate, the certificate password will also be displayed.

-Additionally, to retrieve endpoint details, view the `EventStreams` custom resource in the OpenShift web console as follows:
+Additionally, to retrieve endpoint details, view the `EventStreams`custom resource in the OpenShift web console as follows:

 1. {{site.data.reuse.openshift_ui_login}}
 2. Expand **Operators** in the navigation on the left, and click **Installed Operators**.